Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 Wrong reason 02

-"Shopify under-reports because of multi-channel attribution."
-A reflex defense that gets reached for whenever Shopify revenue does not match an ad-platform read.
-Shopify reports purchase revenue at face value — what the customer paid, what the order shipped against.
+"Shopify under-numbers because of multi-channel attribution."
+A reflex defense that gets reached for whenever Shopify revenue does not match an ad-platform assess.
+Shopify numbers purchase revenue at face value · what the customer paid, what the order shipped against.
 Multi-channel attribution belongs on the marketing-side ledger, not on the revenue-side ledger.
 The agency was using "multi-channel" to suggest the Shopify number was wrong rather than admitting the Google Ads number was inflated.

 Wrong reason 03